basler/pylon-ros-camera/README.md

 | `test_enable_spatial_filter` | Enables and disables the spatial filter |
 | `test_enable_temporal_filter` | Enables and disables the temporal filter |

-Some tests skip gracefully when a feature is not supported by the connected camera model (e.g., gamma on GigE `acA` series, gain on blaze).
+Some tests skip gracefully when a feature is not supported by the connected camera model.
 A skipped test is reported as `[ PASS ]` with a `[WARN]` note in the log.

 ### Interpreting results